Attack on Bengal minister a conspiracy, was being pressured to join another party: Mamata | Law-Order

 ''It was a preplanned attack on minister Jakir Hossain.

 It is a conspiracy.
 Some people (party) were pressuring JakirHossian to join them for the last few months.
-I don't want todisclose anything more as investigation is on,'' Banerjee toldreporters.
+I don't want to disclose anything more as an investigation is on,'' Banerjee told reporters.

+The attackers apparently knew about Hossain's movement and must have been tailing him, she said.

+Banerjee said not just the CID, but state STF and Counter Insurgency Force (CIF) will assist in the probe.

-''How can the railways deny their responsibility oversecurity lapses when the attack happened at a railwaystation?'' she asked.
+''How can the railways deny their responsibility over security lapses when the attack happened at a railway station?
+There was no security personnel at the station at the time of the attack.
+There was no light, it was completely dark.
+What was the railway police doing?'' she asked.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)